thediveo/enumflag/README.md

     Bar: {"bar"},
 }

-// ④ Now use the FooMode enum flag. var foomode FooMode
+// ④ Now use the FooMode enum flag.
+If you want a non-zero default, then simply
+// set it here, such as in "foomode = Bar". var foomode FooMode

 func main() {